J.D. Davis Player Props: Giants vs. Rockies

 The San Francisco Giants, including J.D.
-Davis (.435 on-base percentage in past 10 games, 63 points above season-long percentage), take on starting pitcher Dinelson Lamet and the Colorado Rockies at Coors Field, Tuesday at 8:40 PM ET.
+Davis (.351 batting average in his past 10 games), battle starter Connor Seabold and the Colorado Rockies at Coors Field, Wednesday at 8:40 PM ET.

-He strung together two hits (going 2-for-3 with a double) in his most recent game against the Orioles.
+He racked up three RBI (going 1-for-4 with a double and a walk) in his last game against the Rockies.

 J.D.
 Davis Game Info & Props vs. the Rockies